Henderson prepares to offload constructor John Laing -report

-Anglo-Australian fund manager Henderson Group Plc (HGGH.L) is preparing to sell or float construction company John Laing, Sky News reported on Monday, citing sources.
+April 22 Anglo-Australian fund manager Henderson Group Plc is preparing to sell or float construction company John Laing, Sky News reported on Monday, citing sources.

 Henderson, which acquired John Laing in 2006, was not available to comment on the matter.

-Sky News said John Laing is expected to be offloaded next year, a sale process which will include the appointment of several investment banks. (link.reuters.com/nyr57t)
+Sky News said John Laing is expected to be offloaded next year, a sale process which will include the appointment of several investment banks. ()

 Whether or not Henderson would float John Laing depends on market conditions, Sky said, citing people close to Henderson.